 The Hiding Place – This is sort of out of order because I read this book after The Dressmaker’s Gift above, but it makes more sense listed below.
 I have been interested in reading more about Corrie ten Boom ever since hearing a quote attributed to her, “If Satan can’t make you bad, he’ll make you busy.”
-I still don’t know if she said that, but I am glad I read her memoir.
-In short, she lived a very plain and mundane life as a spinster living with her sister and father, but then the Nazis invaded Denmark (where they lived), and her family built a secret room to hide Jews.
-They ended up getting caught and the entire family except for Corrie died in prison and concentration camps.
+I still don’t know if she really said that, but I am glad I read her memoir.
+In short, she lived a very plain and mundane life as a spinster living with her sister and father, but then the Nazis invaded Denmark (where she lived), and her family built a secret room to hide Jews.
+They ended up getting caught and the entire family except for Corrie died in prison or concentration camps.
 The story is powerful and moving and a testament to God’s wisdom and might in even the most evil of situations.

 As I mentioned below, my brain and emotions were wrecked after I finished the third book in the Tale of Ancient Rome series.
 I couldn’t bear to read anything with any significant drama or emotion.
 So, I dived into my Audible library and found My Favorite Half-Night Stand, a light and breezy romance about anonymous online dating complicated by IRL friendship.
 There was conflict and smut but it was all predictably wrapped up in the end.